World Heritage Site Shirakami Sanchi (Tomeyama, Happo Town, Akita Prefecture): A power spot beech forest

 A beech tree over 300 years old

-Do you know what is amazing about the Shirakami Mountains?
-It is a concentration of headwaters that have been largely untouched by humans, and it is said to be one of the world's largest remaining virgin beech forests.
+Do you know what is amazing about the Shirakami Sanchi?
+It is a place where there is a concentration of headwaters that have been largely unaffected by humans, and where one of the world's largest virgin beech forests remains.

-To see for ourselves the beauty of this forest, the staff of JR East Travel Service Center Akita visited "Tomeyama" in Happo Town, located at the southern end of the Shirakami Sanchi (Mountainous Region).
+JR East Travel Service Center Akita staff visited "Tomeyama" in Happo Town, located at the southern end of the Shirakami Sanchi (mountain range), to see for themselves how amazing it really is.

 The Shirakami Sanchi is the collective name for the mountainous backlog that stretches from southwestern Aomori Prefecture to northwestern Akita Prefecture, and was registered as a UNESCO World Heritage site (natural heritage) in 1993.
-It is also a treasure trove of rare plants, as well as birds and insects, such as the black woodpecker.
+It is also a treasure trove of rare plants, birds and insects such as the black woodpecker.

 Tomeyama" Walking Course from the Akita Prefecture side of the Shirakami Sanchi (mountainous area in the Shirakami Mountain Range)